forrestjs/forrestjs/gitbook/README.md

 ## What You Get

-- Modular and interoperable architecture perfectly suited for SRP
+- Modular and interoperable architecture perfectly suited for microservices
 - App lifecycle hooks to coordinate booting procedures
-- Modules composition traceability and report
+- Modules composition traceability and reporting
 - Configuration API
 - Context API
 - Ready-to-use services available on NPM